Oxford Royale Academy: Awards

 ORA was included in the list of winners of the Queen's Awards for Enterprise 2012, in the International Trade category.
 This was in recognition of growing student enrolments.

 ORA won a second Queen's Awards for Enterprise in 2016 and a third in 2019.

 ORA also won a King's Awards for Enterprise in 2024.

-It was also awarded Best Educational Product at the annual British Youth Travel Awards in 2010, 2011, 2012, 2013 and 2015.
+It was also awarded Best Educational Product at the annual British Youth Travel Awards from 2010, 2011, 2012, 2013 and 2015.
 ORA was chosen based on a range of criteria including customer service; quality of content; creativity in business thinking; improving or innovating a product; and commitment to health and safety.

 ORA was also named as a finalist for this award in 2016 and 2017.

 ORA is accredited by the British Council and the British Accreditation Council (BAC), and is a member of the World Youth Student & Educational Travel Confederation (WYSE), EnglishUK and StudyUK.
 In February 2012, Oxford Royale Academy became a supporting member of the Council of British International Schools.
 Its courses are also accredited by City and Guilds.